diabugatti/NET2008_A04/README.txt

  After signing in, you will add new instance, type "docker pull minhwan/net2008_a04:latest" in the terminal and type "docker run minhwan/net2008_a04".
 Then the app will run.

-2. URL to your GitHub repository: https://github.com/diabugatti/NET2008_A04.git
+2. URL to my GitHub repository: https://github.com/diabugatti/NET2008_A04.git

-3. URL to your Docker Hub Image: https://hub.docker.com/repository/docker/minhwan/net2008_a04
+3. URL to my Docker Hub Image: https://hub.docker.com/repository/docker/minhwan/net2008_a04